helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 # RADIOHEAD AND TESTING ARE INSERTED
 Band.create([{ name: "Radiohead", year: 1985 }, { name: "The Blah Blahs" }, { name: "Testing", year: 2222 }])
 ```
-Unlike before, this actually resulted in all valid records being inserted into the database.
+Unlike before, this actually resulted in all valid records being inserted into the database regardless of their location in the Array.

 But what about `create!`?
 Is there a difference?
 ```